dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Axiomatic Waypoints](#axiomatic-waypoints)

 Technology is rapidly changing our life and culture.
 In this turbulent period, what can we know to be unequivocally constant?
-What can we identify and use as fixed reference points if the basis for our culture and social structures is constantly shifting beneath our feet.
+If the basis for our culture and social structures is constantly shifting beneath our feet, what can we identify and use as fixed reference points?

 This is one reason why religion will be relevant through these next few decades.
 The philosophical and ideological conclusions one reaches